Foreign Watches with British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

 "My Lords, the necessity for this Bill has been brought about in a rather curious way.
 According to the Customs Act, 1842, all foreign plate imported into this country must be of the same standard as our own plate and must be hall-marked.
 For some reason the customs authorities have always considered that watch cases did not come within the meaning of the Act, and consequently up to the present time they have always been exempted from assay and marking.
 The result is that watch cases of all kinds have been brought into this country, and cases have been sold as gold and silver which were nothing of the sort.
 The Court of Appeal the other day ruled that watch cases were plate within the meaning of the Act, and the object of this Bill is to exempt from assay and hall-marking all watch cases which are at present in stock over here and which came into this country before 1st June last."

-The Act received Royal Assent on 2 August 1907.
+The Act received Royal Assent on 2 August 1907, although it had effectively come into force on 1 June 1907.

 You will note that the passage of the Act through parliament and its assent into law in August was actually after the date of 1 June specified in the Act as being the effective date.
 This was not retrospective legislation, the law requiring all imported watches to be hallmarked already existed, as had been shown by the case of Goldsmiths vs. Wyatt.
 The effect of the new Act was to exempt from being retrospectively hallmarked all the thousands of watches that had been imported without hallmarks before June 1907.